The Bankrate promise

 Leveraging your home equity through a home equity loan or home equity line of credit (HELOC) can help you fund large projects or expenses.
-If you have a major home renovation or planned expense and don’t have cash on hand, competitive rates might make borrowing from your home equity an appealing option.
+If you have a major home renovation or planned expense and don’t have cash on hand, borrowing from your home equity might be an appealing option.

-Before moving forward with this financing approach, remember that home equity loans and lines of credit come with expensive fees that you’ll need to factor into the loan’s total cost.
-While the average closing costs for a home equity loan or line of credit may be lower than the closing costs of a standard mortgage, it can range between 2 percent to 5 percent of the total loan amount.
+Before moving forward with this financing approach, remember that home equity loans and lines of credit come with fees you’ll need to factor into the loan’s total cost.
+While the average closing costs for a home equity loan or line of credit are often lower than the closing costs of a standard mortgage, they can range between 2 percent to 5 percent of the total loan amount.
 Learn more about home equity loan closing costs and how to reduce them.

 What are home equity loan and HELOC closing costs and fees?

 Home equity loans and HELOCs have some features in common, including many of the fees you might see at closing.
 While some lenders offer no-closing-cost HELOCs, you may be required to pay a fee or reimburse your financial institution for those costs if you pay off and close your HELOC within a certain time frame.

 - Origination fee: Some lenders charge an origination fee up front.
 Amounts vary by lender but may be either a flat fee or a percentage of the amount you borrow.

 - Appraisal fee: Lenders may require that a home appraiser determine the value of your property.
 Generally, this costs between $300 to $450.

 - Credit report fee: As a part of any credit-based lending process, lenders check your credit score and report.
 This typically incurs a fee between $10 and $100 per credit report.

 - Document and filing fees: Document preparation incurs fees, and professionals such as attorneys and notaries must review the paperwork.
 For example, a county recording fee might be up to $50.